Tasmania cricket team: Recent success

 The Tigers continue to remain competitive in all forms of the Australian domestic game, and in 2006–07 were successful in claiming their first-ever Sheffield Shield title.
 Five years later, they won the Shield a second time in 2010–11, and again in 2012–13.
 The Tigers have also qualified for the final on five other occasions in 1993–94, 1997–98, 2001–02 and 2011–12, 2023–24 but had to settle for second place.

 The Tigers have fared better in the Ford Ranger Cup, winning it four times in 1978–79, 2004–05, 2007–08, and in 2009–10.
 They have also been runners-up twice in 1977–78, and 1986–87.
 The Tigers were also unlucky to finish as runners-up in the second season of the Australian domestic Twenty20 KFC Twenty20 Big Bash competition in 2006–07.

 Tasmania's recent successes at domestic level have been reflected in selection for the Australian national cricket team.
 Spinner Jason Krejza played two tests on the back of solid performances for the state, but failed to impress at international level.
 Brett Geeves was selected in the One Day International squad for 2008, and has since gone on to also play in the Indian Premier League.
 Fast-bowler Ben Hilfenhaus was included in the national squad for the 2007 ICC World Twenty20 and a tour of India, before making his test cricket debut in South Africa in 2009.
 During the 2009 Ashes series, wicket-keeper Tim Paine was called into the squad as a late replacement for injured reserve wicket-keeper Graham Manou.

-Cricket Australia encouraged the state sides to recruit a foreign star for the 2009/10 season, in order to boost the appeal of the KFC Twenty20 Big Bash internationally.
+Cricket Australia encouraged the state teams to recruit a foreign star for the 2009/10 season, in order to boost the appeal of the KFC Twenty20 Big Bash internationally.
 Tasmania pulled off one of the biggest coups in this recruitment programme, when they signed Sri Lankan star Lasith Malinga.
-Disappointingly for the Tigers, Malinga was forced to withdraw due to a change in international commitments for the Sri Lankan side.
+Disappointingly for the Tigers, Malinga was forced to withdraw due to a change in international commitments for the Sri Lankan team.
 On 16 November 2009, Cricket Tasmania announced that Dimitri Mascarenhas would replace Malinga as Tasmania's overseas player for the 2009/10 KFC Twenty20 Big Bash.
 However Rana Naved-Ul-Hasan played instead of Mascarenhas.
 Ul-Hasan also played the following season of the Big Bash.